Title of show: Original cast

+Notable casts

 Synopsis

 The show opens with a musical number introducing the premise of the musical ("Untitled Opening Number").
 Jeff and Hunter, two struggling writers in New York, discuss the possibility of entering the upcoming inaugural New York Musical Theatre Festival.
 Though the submission deadline is only three weeks away, they make a pact to write an original musical in that time as a writing exercise.
 The scene morphs into song as they discuss setting their dialogue to music, imagine the success of their show, and express their longing for fame and recognition ("Two Nobodies In New York").

 The two recruit their friends Susan and Heidi to help with the project.
 Jeff privately laments his writer's block; when his blank writing pad begins to look like Hunter, ideas begin to flow ("An Original Musical").
 After Hunter's laptop crashes, resulting in much lost progress, Jeff and Hunter continue to battle writer's block by looking at song lists from old Playbills and brainstorming on a blank notepad; Susan and Heidi become voices in their heads, providing inspiration for their writing ("Monkeys and Playbills").
 As they continue to write the show, excitement mounts; Hunter even ponders winning a Tony ("The Tony Award Song"), though Jeff reminds him that they have already cut the song he is in the midst of singing.
 Jeff and Hunter discuss their ambition to write for a living and become a part of the theatre industry they so admire ("Part of It All").